ampproject/amphtml/extensions/amp-viewer-integration/amp-viewer-integration-internal.md

-## Using the Integration API with AMP Viewer
+## Using the Integration API with the Viewer

 ### How to enable AMP Viewer integration
-The AMP Viewer integration API must be enabled in the AMP Viewer and in the AMP cache.
+The AMP Viewer integration API must be enabled in the Viewer and in the AMP cache.

 #### Google AMP Cache
-If the AMP Viewer uses the Google AMP Cache, the AMP Cache URL in the AMP viewer must be as follows:
+If the Viewer uses the Google AMP Cache, the AMP Cache URL in the Viewer must be as follows:

    ```html
    https://...cdn.ampproject.org/v/s/origin?amp_js_v=0.1